Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - Caching controls: ETag disabled and strict no-cache headers applied for `/api/*` to avoid stale auth state (304) issues in the SPA.
 - Dev: `npm run dev` at repo root runs core-service and serves the UI build; set `DEV_MOSQUITTO=1` to include the broker.
  - `core-service` exposes a WebSocket endpoint at `/api/ws` for live updates (metrics, services, devices, logs).
+ - Offline assets: Font Awesome icons are bundled locally via `@fortawesome/fontawesome-free` and imported in `ui/src/main.tsx`; the CDN link was removed from `ui/index.html`.

 ### Device Registry & Provisioning (MVP)